w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Provide sufficient color contrast
+## Provide sufficient contrast between colors

 Text needs to have sufficient contrast between foreground and background colors.
 This includes text on images, buttons, and other elements.
-Don't worry about logos, or incidental text, such as text that happens to be in a photograph.
+This does not apply for logos, or incidental text, such as text that happens to be in a photograph.

+Note that this accessibility requirement is sometimes called sufficient "color contrast"; however, technically it is "luminance contrast".
+This page has avoided both terms so as not to introduce too much jargon, but also to avoid using the incorrect terminology.

 {::nomarkdown}
 <%= example :start, :plural %>